Heap and Stack Summary

 new

-- Can be shared between methods
+- Objects can be shared between methods and variables

 - Class name

-- Instance fields and values
+- Instance fields and their values

-- Captured variables
+- Captured variables (for nested classes)

 Point p; // Stack: p (uninitialized)

-p = new Point(1, 2); // Heap: Point object
+p = new Point(1, 2); // Heap: new Point object

-- Each constructor call creates new frame
+- Each constructor call creates a new stack frame containing:

-- this
+- The

 reference